 Artistic Touch Dentistry wants to share with you a few fun facts about oral hygiene that you may not be aware of.
 There are plenty of myths surrounding dental hygiene and you shouldn’t believe everything you hear on the streets.
-Dental health is a whole science in itself and there is a lot more to it than there appears and the Sane Dentist Blog reported 7 facts about oral hygiene that you may have never heard of.
+Dental health is a whole science in itself and there is a lot more to it than there appears.
+Here are seven oral hygiene facts you probably didn’t know.

+- The commonly used practice of putting a cap on the toothbrush is actually more detrimental.
 If you’re someone who puts a cap on their toothbrush each time after you use it, then consider tossing that cap and letting your toothbrush air out.
-The commonly used practice of putting a cap on toothbrush is actually more detrimental.
 The moisture entrapped in the cap favors bacterial growth.

-Fluoridated toothpastes when ingested habitually by kids can lead to fluoride toxicity.
+- Children frequently ingesting fluoridated toothpaste habitually can lead to fluoride toxicity.
 You should make sure to teach your kids to spit out excess toothpaste into the sink and not to swallow it.
 Too much fluoride could lead to dental fluorosis, which is a cosmetic condition that affects the teeth during the first eight years of life.
 This is the time when most permanent teeth are being formed.